 In truth, second marriages are hotbeds for legal battles because it is all too common for a second spouse to clash with the biological children from the first marriage.
 It this is a potential concern, the revocable living trust can AND should manage this scenario by spelling out what the surviving spouse can and cannot do.
 One option in a Florida revocable living trust is to include what we call an “elective share trust” for the surviving spouse.
 This tool essentially prevents the surviving spouse from trying to override the trust at the expense of the children from the first marriage.
 For this reason, an extremely important part of your Florida revocable living trust plan may be an elective share trust in Florida.

-Your Florida revocable living trust can protect your BENEFICIARIES from creditor attacks.
+4. Your living trust can protect your BENEFICIARIES from creditor attacks.

 You may be aware that revocable trust asset protection does NOT extend to the trustmaker.
 However, a revocable living trust may be used to offer creditor protection for beneficiaries following the trustmaker’s death.
 The reason for this difference is when the trustmaker of a revocable living trust dies, the revocable living trust becomes irrevocable and thus becomes asset protected against creditors seeking to attach judgments and/or liens.